The Angel, Islington: 19th century

-By the start of the 19th century, fields south of the Angel were being built on, resulting in all land towards the City of London being urban.
+By the start of the 19th century, fields south of the Angel were being built on, resulting in all land towards the City of London becoming urban.
 The Angel was rebuilt during 1819 and 1820 to become a post house and meeting place for various London businesses.
 The redevelopment was directed by Charles Smith, and subsequently let to James Smith.
 The size of the inn was reduced and adjacent plots were sold off, allowing development of houses and shops, though the inn's grounds remained substantial.
 It was now advertised as the "Angel Inn Tavern and Hotel for Gentlemen and Families", and the front of the tavern faced the New Road.

 By the 1850s, the Angel was reported to be in decline.
 The New Road was renamed Pentonville Road in 1857, and the inn's management successfully put shop fronts on the road around 1870, along with extensive refurbishments.
 In 1880, the Angel was refurbished internally for William Henry and Richard Baker, later to become large-scale pub owners.
 In 1883 the stables were sold to the London Street Tramways and the main building was sold to the brewers Truman, Hanbury, Buxton & Co. in 1896.

 Construction of a new building in pale terracotta stone with a corner cupola was started in 1899 by the architects Frederick James Eedle and Sydney Herbert Meyers.
 The brewers proclaimed the new building to be "the widest-known hostelry in the world", and work was completed in 1903.
 A panel on a second floor balcony still bears this opening date.
 The parish of Clerkenwell became the Metropolitan Borough of Finsbury in 1900 and when the City and South London Railway opened a new tube station in the area in 1901 it was named Angel.